ebiggers/fsverity-utils/README.md

     # Enable verity on the file
     fsverity enable file

-    # Show the verity file measurement
+    # Show the verity file digest
     fsverity measure file

     # File should still be readable as usual.
 However, all data read
     # is now transparently checked against a hidden Merkle tree, whose
-    # root hash is incorporated into the verity file measurement.
+    # root hash is incorporated into the verity file digest.
+Reads of
-    # Reads of any corrupted parts of the data will fail.
+    # any corrupted parts of the data will fail.
     sha256sum file
 ```